BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to owner, groups and others
+This script sets permission for only others